jina-ai/finetuner/docs/components/tuner/evaluation.md

 {term}`class dataset` or the {term}`session dataset` format.
 They should contain ground truths, in the form of matches (`doc.matches`) when using session format and in the form of labels when using class format.

-If an embedding model is given, the query docs are embedded, otherwise they are assumed to carry representations.
+If an embedding model is given, both query and index docs are embedded, otherwise they are assumed to carry representations.

 The `index_data` (or catalog) is an optional argument that defines the dataset against which the